 Delivering a video

-In order to successfully personalise the animation or video you are working on, it will have to meet some requirements.
+In order to successfully personalize the animation or video you are working on, it will have to meet some requirements.
 On this page, you will learn the in-depth requirements for working seamlessly with our technology.

 To get started quickly and to get a basic understanding of what we do and what our software requires, we advise you to dive into our After Effects Demo project first, which can be downloaded here.